-Pie charts are very important graph type in statistics and data analyses.
-They can be a very good illustratin of datas on a round graph.
-You can create pie chrats in Matlab with ‘pie()’ command.
-In here, we will explain how to create pie charts in Matlab, with a very basic example below.
+Pie charts are a very important graph type in statistics and data analyses.
+They can be a very good illustration of data on around graph.
+You can create pie charts in Matlab® with the ‘pie()’ command.
+Here, we will explain how to create pie charts in Matlab®, with a very basic example below.

-To create pie charts in Matlab, you need to properly define all the elements of pie() command in Matlab.
-First of all, we need to define the percentages of variables in pie chart.
-For example, we created avector that includes populations of different countries in millons as shown by red arrow above.
-We calculated the sum of all populations with ‘sum()’ command, then we divided the population vector with this value to obtain percentages of populations to show at pie chart.
+To create pie charts in Matlab®, you need to properly define all the elements of the pie() command in Matlab®.
+First of all, we need to define the percentages of variables in the pie chart.
+For example, we created avector that includes populations of different countries in millions as shown by the red arrow above.
+We calculated the sum of all populations with the ‘sum()’ command, then we divided the population vector with this value to obtain percentages of populations to show a pie chart.
 We said ‘percentage’ to this vector.

-Also you can directly create a vector that includes percentages for pie chart.
+Also, you can directly create a vector that includes percentages for the pie chart.

-To show names of segments in pie chart, create a string vector that must include the names of each segments coherent with populations.
-We created it as shown by red arrow above, includes country names.
+To show the names of segments in the pie chart, create a string vector that must include the names of each segment coherent with populations.
+We created it as shown by the red arrow above, which includes country names.

-You can highlight the required variables in pie chart with highlight() command.
-Do this by creating a vector that include zeros and ones.
-The dimension of this vector must be same with other vectors that are used in pie chart generation.
-Ones will highlight the respective element in pie chart.
-For example Ecuador and Chile are highlighted becuase of the elements in ‘highlight’ vector that represents them respectively are ones.
+You can highlight the required variables in a pie chart with the highlight() command.
+Do this by creating a vector that includes zeros and ones.
+The dimension of this vector must be the same as other vectors that are used in pie chart generation.
+One will highlight the respective element in the pie chart.
+For example, Ecuador and Chile are highlighted because the elements in the ‘highlight’ vector that represents them respectively are ones.

-Type percentage, highlight and string vector into pie() command as shown in green box above.
-Then press ‘Enter’ from your keyboard to create pie chart like above.
+Type percentage, highlight, and string vector into pie() command as shown in the green box above.
+Then press ‘Enter’ from your keyboard to create a pie chart like above.

-Creating pie charts with pie() command is very easy like above in Matlab.
-Do not forget to leave your comments and questions about pie charts in Matlab below.
-You precious feedbacks are very important for us.
+Creating pie charts with pie() command is very easy like above in Matlab®.
+Do not forget to leave your comments and questions about pie charts in Matlab® below.
+Your precious feedbacks are very important for us.